 In order to access the independent study courses, please following the links below:

 The FEMA Center for Domestic Preparedness (CDP) in Anniston, Alabama identifies, develops, tests, and delivers free, all expense paid training to state, local, and tribal emergency response providers.
 The center provides on-site and mobile training at the performance, management, and planning levels.
-They facilitate the delivery of training by the training partners of the U.S. Department of Homeland Security.

 The CDP provides the healthcare discipline with specific emergency management and leadership training needs.
 This includes individuals who provide clinical, forensic, and administrative skills in hospitals, physician offices, and clinics including surveillance (passive and active), diagnosis, laboratory evaluation, treatment, mental health support, epidemiology investigation, evidence collection, along with fatality management for humans and animals.
 This category includes: Hospital Administrators/Executives, Physicians, Dentists, Nurses, Physician Extenders (Physician Assistants and Nurse Practitioners), Veterinarians, Pharmacists, and Technicians, Medical Examiners/Coroners, Therapists, Epidemiologists, Facility Management, Security, Environmental Investigators, and Medical Records.

 Emergency Management encourages all staff to attend a course at the CDP.
 Visit the complete course listing page for more details on registering for a course: https://cdp.dhs.gov/training/courses//